ncatlab/nlab-content/pages/663.md

 ## Definition

-As alluded to above, the most concide and elegant definition is through category theory:
+As alluded to above, the most concide and elegant definition is through category theory.
+The traditional definition is this:

 +-- {: .un_def}
 ######Definition
-An **finitary essentially algebraic theory** is a [[finitely complete category]].
-A (set-theoretic) **model** of an essentially algebraic theory $T$ is a [[functor]]
+An **essentially algebraic theory** or **finite limits theory** is a category that is [[finitely complete category|finitely complete]], i.e., has all finite limits.
+A **model** of an essentially algebraic theory $T$ is a [[functor]]

 $$F: T \to Set$$

-which is left exact, i.e., preserves all finite limits.
+that is [[left exact]], i.e., preserves all finite limits.
+A **homomorphism** of models is a natural transformation

+$$ \alpha : F \to F'$$

+between left exact functors $F, F' : T \to Set$.
+Models of an essentially algebraic theory $T$ and the homomorphisms between them form a category $Mod(T) = Lex(T, Set)$.

+More generally, for any category with finite limits $X$, we can define the category of **models of $T$ in $X$**, $Lex(T, X)$, which has left exact functors $F: T \to X$ as objects and natural transformations between these as morphisms.
 =--

-Under this notion, homomorphisms of models are defined to be natural transformations between left exact functors.
-Models of an essentially algebraic theory $T$ and their homomorphisms form a category $Mod(T) = Lex(T, Set)$.
+However, the finiteness restriction on the limits above is not part of the core concept of an 'essentially algebraic' structure, so one may prefer to call a category with finite limits an **finitary** essentially algebraic theory.
+We do this in what follows.

-A more traditonal syntactic definition (following Adamek--Rosicky; see the references below) is as follows:
+A more traditional syntactic definition (following Adamek--Rosicky; see the references below) is as follows:

 +-- {: .un_def}
 ######Definition